herrbischoff/awesome-command-line-apps/README.md

 - [FFmpeg](http://ffmpeg.org) - A complete, cross-platform solution to record, convert and stream audio and video.
 - [Gifsicle](http://www.lcdf.org/gifsicle/) - Command-line tool for creating, editing, and getting information about GIF images and animations.
 - [HandBrakeCLI](https://handbrake.fr) - Tool for converting video from nearly any format to a selection of modern, widely supported codecs.
+- [Legofy](https://github.com/JuanPotato/Legofy) - Python program that takes a static image or gif and makes it so that it looks as if it was built out of LEGO.
 - [MediaInfo](http://mediaarea.net/en/MediaInfo) - Convenient unified display of the most relevant technical and tag data for video and audio files.
 - [MKVToolNix](https://bunkus.org/videotools/mkvtoolnix/) - A set of tools to create, alter and inspect Matroska files under Linux, other Unices and Windows.
 - [mp4v2](https://code.google.com/p/mp4v2/) - Library and tools to provide functions to read, create, and modify mp4 files.